fooltowise/NeroNotes/Nero's Notes/Judges Analysis By Gorilla.md

 -   Size: they are still small so have a multi-decade horizon until they run into very competitive bidding scenarios

--   Culture: they have a management team that buys into the decentralized culture, which is "Halma-lite", Halma likely being one of the best examples of a good serial acquirer
+-   Culture: they have a management team that buys into the decentralized culture, which is "[[Halma]]-lite", [[Halma]] likely being one of the best examples of a good serial acquirer

 -   Management: The CEO and members of the board have significant skin in the game, with the CEO being the largest shareholder